InsightEdge/insightedge-ctr-demo/doc/doc.md

 There are several compensation models in online advertising industry, probably the most notable is CPC (Cost Per Click), in which an advertiser pays a publisher when the ad is clicked.
 Search engine advertising is one of the most popular forms of CPC.
 It allows advertisers to bid for ad placement in a search engine's sponsored links when someone searches on a keyword that is related to their business offering.

-For the search engines like Google advertising became the key source of their revenue.
+For the search engines, like Google, advertising became the key source of their revenue.
 The challenge for the advertising system is to determine what ad should be displayed for each query search engine receives.

 The revenue search engine can get is essentially: